RocketMan/zookeeper/docs/Playlists.md

 request to the `api/v1/playlist/:id/events` endpoint, Zookeeper Online will automatically apply a timestamp to the new event, if the playlist is currently on-air;
-* POST (API version 1.1 and later): If you supply a `created` attribute with value 'auto' in a POST request to the `api/v1.1/playlist/:id/events` endpoint, Zookeeper Online will automatically apply a timestamp to the new event, if the playlist is currently on-air.
+* POST (API version 1.1 and later): If you supply a `created` attribute with value 'auto' in a POST request to the `api/v1.1/playlist/:id/events` or `api/v2/playlist/:id/events` endpoint, Zookeeper Online will automatically apply a timestamp to the new event, if the playlist is currently on-air.
 Unlike API version 1, an empty or absent `created` attribute will **not** timestamp the event;
 * PATCH (all API versions): If you supply a `created` attribute with value 'auto' in a PATCH request to the events endpoint, Zookeeper Online will timestamp the existing event, if the playlist is currently on-air.